theodoreOnzGit/sharpFlowSolver/sharpFluidMechanicsLibraries/frictionFactorLibraries/PipeFrictionFactor/README.md

 Eg. Colebrook formula.

-## Thread Safety
+## Thread Safety Warning!

 Thread Safety is not tested nor guaranteed for this code.
 You have been warned.
+It is not currently a goal of this code as of the time of writing this readme (Aug 2022).
+If you use it in parallel processing, use at your own risk.
+Or at least supply a different copy of the library for each thread.

 # IFrictionFactor